 This was just one of many lawsuits in which Johnson & Johnson has unwaveringly maintained its innocence, despite lab tests and internal documents proving otherwise.

 The risks of asbestos in many talc-based cosmetics is currently unknown, but countless studies have directly linked asbestos exposure to mesothelioma, lung cancer and other deadly diseases.
 Unfortunately, the FDA continues to turn a blind eye to the potential dangers of talc-based cosmetics, despite the scandals and health concerns becoming regular news headlines.

 Despite their prominence in Americans day-to-day lives, cosmetics are relatively unregulated by the FDA.
 They are not subject to the same tests as other FDA products and companies don’t face the same pressure to ensure their products are asbestos-free and safe.
 For example, makeup does not require FDA approval unless it contains color additives.
 Instead, the FDA puts the onus for safe products on the manufacturers.

 But history has taught us that these manufacturers cannot regulate themselves.
 Since the mid-1970s, talc-product manufacturers have made a habit of denying the presence of asbestos in their products, even when the evidence proves otherwise.

 Product manufacturers put innocent people at risk of death and must be held accountable for their lax testing and standards.
-If you’ve been exposed to asbestos from talc use and have since developed mesothelioma or another cancer, contact Mesothelioma Justice Network today.
+If you’ve been exposed to asbestos from talc use and have since developed mesothelioma or another cancer, contact Mesothelioma Cancer Network today.